emmajanedrews/base-template/_posts/2017-07-21-how-to-obtain-top-dollar-when-selling-your-home.md

 ---
 layout: post
-title: How Can You Get Top Dollar for Your Home?
+title: How To Obtain Top Dollar When Selling Your Home
 date: 2017-07-21 10:20:00
 tags:
   - Home Seller Tips